Astrodevil/Open-DeepThink-Researcher/README.md

 NEBIUS_API_KEY = "your_nebius_api_key"  # Replace with your Nebius API key
 EXA_API_KEY = "your_exa_api_key"  # Replace with your EXA API key
 ```

-## Usage

-You can run the research assistant either via a function call or using this [Google Colab](https://colab.research.google.com/drive/1MUKaQocLT4kP82u1PlPxUIcxPHD8cfwm?usp=sharing)

 ## Parameters